hexdump0815/imagebuilder/systems/chromebook_octopus/readme.md

 ## untested systems

-- maybe other intel chromebooks with gemini lake socs using a 4.14 kernel are working fully or partially as well
+- most probably other intel chromebooks with gemini lake socs using a 4.14 kernel are working fully or partially as well

 ## generic mainline linux on intel chromebook notes